-• In July 2019 the United States Centers for Disease Control and Prevention (CDC), United States Food and Drug Administration, state and local health jurisdictions and other clinical and public health partners began investigation [of] outbreaks of lung injury associated with e-cigarette product use, or vaping.
-In September 2019, the CDC activated its Emergency Operations Center to aid in the investigation of the multi-state outbreak.
-As of February 18, 2020, CDC reported a total of two thousand eight hundred seven cases of hospitalized e-cigarette, or vaping, product use associated lung injury (EVALI) cases, and sixty-eight deaths in twenty-nine states and the District of Columbia.
-Twenty-seven cases of lung injury, including two deaths have been reported in Washington state.
+Emergency Operations Center to aid in the investigation of the multi-state outbreak.
+As of its final update on February 18, 2020, the CDC has identified two thousand eight hundred seven confirmed cases reported across fifty states, the District of Columbia, Puerto Rico and the US Virgin Islands, including sixty-eight deaths confirmed in twenty-nine states and the District of Columbia.
+Twenty-seven cases of EVALI, including two deaths, have been reported in Washington State.